How To Have Things To Say To Someone You're Dating Or Good Friends With

 Yeah, when you answer all these questions, your career may still not make for scintillating dinner party discussion, but I hope I've shown that if you dig a little there are things about it to speak about, especially if you're talking to someone who's open to hearing about it.
-You could apply a similar approach to other aspects of your life that don't initially seem full of things worth mentioning, like school, or your social circle.
+You could apply a similar approach to other aspects of your life that don't initially seem full of stuff worth mentioning, like school, or your social circle.
 If you're still having trouble finding ways to talk about your life, one approach that might help is to imagine you have to write a story about it.
-It could be a drama or a comedy, but either way you've got to wring some entertainment out of your day-to-day routine.
-Taking on this perspective can force you to hone in on the interesting stuff.
+It could be a drama or a comedy, but either way you've got to wring some entertainment out of your day to day routine.
+Taking on this perspective can force you to hone in on the interesting material.

 If someone wants to know about what's going on in your head, it's not that they're trying to interrogate you

 This one mainly applies to dating relationships.
-Sometimes one partner won't be as talkative as the other, or great at sharing the little details of their lives.
-Their partner may get a little frustrated with them and nag them to open up, or start peppering them with questions to try to get them to share more information.
+Sometimes one side of the couple won't be as talkative as the other, or great at sharing the details of their lives.
+Their partner may get a little frustrated and nag them to open up, or start peppering them with questions to try to get them to share more information.
 If your partner does this it's not that they're trying to grill you and put you on the spot.
 Like I mentioned before, they're in a relationship with you.
 They want to know what's going on in your life and what you're feeling.
 They feel closer to you when you have these kinds of talks.
 They don't want to feel like they're superficially spending time with a distant, impenetrable figure.
 If you have trouble opening up to your partner, it's something you can practice.
-You may need to apply one of the points above (i.e., you're worried that they'll reject your 'boring' or 'weird' thoughts, or you don't know how to identify all the shareable details in your life).
+You may need to apply one of the points above (i.e., you're worried that they'll reject your "boring" or "weird" thoughts, or you don't know how to identify all the shareable details in your life).